StakerSpace/collator-alerting-rules/README.md

 - Removed the label `{{ $labels.entity }}` as we don't know and have not configued such a label.
 - Added `increase(substrate_proposer_block_constructed_count[1h]) < 1` to the rules to warn if you haven't constructed a block in a hour time-frame.

-We mainain and improve on these metrics in the future for more collator specific metrics.
+We might maintain and improve on these metrics in the future for more collator specific metrics.